rliu4936/tradingview-ib-bridge/README.md

    pip install ibapi
    ```

+5. Install Ngrok from the [official website](https://ngrok.com/download) and set it up.

 ## Setting up Trader Workstation (TWS)

 Ensure that your IB Gateway or TWS is running and accessible on `localhost` at port `7497`: